Your Position: Home > Consumer Electronics > OEM's Guide to Design for Manufacturing for Injection ...

 Flow lines

-• Revising the product design
+• Modification of product design

-• Designing and building new tooling
+• Design and construction of new tooling

-• Implementing ultrasonic welding and product printing
+• Implementation of ultrasonic welding and product printing

-• Other value-added manufacturing steps
+• Additional value-added manufacturing interventions

 Comments